Rambler Classic: France (and Europe)

-The French automaker no longer had a large car after the Renault Frégate in its own model range and the Rambler Classic was chosen for its "European-style" features and sold as an "executive car" in Renault's markets, and badged as the "Rambler Renault", under the terms of a cooperation agreement concluded between the two automakers on 21 November 1961.
+The French automaker no longer had a large car after the Renault Frégate in its model range and the Rambler Classic was chosen for its "European-style" features and sold as an "executive car" in Renault's markets, and badged as the "Rambler Renault", under the terms of a cooperation agreement concluded between the two automakers on 21 November 1961.

-The French coach builder, Henri Chapron, modified 1962 Rambler sedans to serve as a presidential limousines for the government of Charles de Gaulle.
+The French coachbuilder, Henri Chapron, modified 1962 Rambler sedans to serve as presidential limousines for the government of Charles de Gaulle.
 Modifications included a custom grille and a single chrome strip the full length of the bodyside, a raised roof, as well as the elimination of the stock panoramic rear window by straight back glass framed by large C-pillars.
 One objective of Renault, the state-owned automaker at the time, was to recapture the French limousine market segment from Citroën.
 However, de Gaulle selected the slightly less roomy Citroen.

 The Classic's successor, the Rambler Rebel, was also built by the Belgium Renault plant for the 1967 year only and was also sold as "Rambler Renault" in France's domestic and export markets.